lucasmoncada08/software-developer-lifecycle/script/SDLC-v1.md

 - You can try, documenting unclear things, investigating new tools or frameworks, and talking with your manager about upcoming projects

 ## Coding
+Writing Code is still the core of software engineering.

+## Practice Coding...
+A Lot!
+You want to be able to translate ideas into working code, the essential skill.
+Some main approaches you can take to get there are code regularly, learn a language in depth, and solve real world problems.

+1. Code Regularly
+- You can read all you want about the specifics of coding, but as with any sports training, the biggest contributor to your progress is how much you practice.
+Coding daily is a great habit that will bring you from alright to much more comfortable.
+If you feel this is a weakness for you, it is worth the extra practice or reprioritizing of your work to ensure you are writing code for some large portion of the day.
+No real substitute for this.
+2. Code Review
+- Aim to get feedback on all the code you write, even if it is not required.
+These days it is as simple as asking copilot for a code review on your PR or probing it on specific decisions you made in your code.
+We have many talented devs on this team, and asking for direct feedback is a great way to improve.
+3. Read about as much as you write
+- Reading code is great way to learn new things and better practices, in my view checking out someones code and trying to run it / improve it is a really awesome way to dig deep here.
+Reading open-source code is another amazing way of learning, try to find a open source project that you use or are interested in like React or Bun.
+You can check out the changes and/or resolved issues to make sense of what is happening and the feedback reviewers give.

 ## Software Development
+1. Become proficient in a language
+- Learn a language really well.
+You hit a new level of comprehension when you know the syntax, constructs, operators, best practices.
+Go under the hood for details like how memory work, how the code compiles, and what matters for performance.
+You can take the books approach to this or just be curious and ask what actually happens when you declare a function or find some tooling to peek under the hood like Clinic.js.
+It is often more effective for devs to go deep earlier in their career than broad.
+2. Be great at debugging
+- If you can debug quickly and efficiently, you can iterate and learn quicker.
+Often times it is about setting yourself up for success, or being Vidhya and having an encyclopedia of knowledge for finding bugs.
+Several times I realized that my code was written in a hard to debug way.
+Try to make smaller changes and test them often, whether that is setting up tests or being great at using a debugging tool like Rob.
+Whenever I get support one of the great devs on our team I try to observe how they debug and what they look for, try to learn from it rather than just happy your problem is solved.
+Also, the earlier in your dev cycle you can test, the better, do not deploy to AWS to test non-integration code unless you need to.
+3. Refactoring
+- An often overlooked part of coding, refactoring can help you adjust the code so it evolves over time due to the new information and requirements.
+Try to refactor your code every time you write it, similar to that red, green, refactor loop.
+Take note of items other devs find confusing in your code and try to adjust with naming or comments accordingly.
+4. Testing
+Reliable engineers test their code before requesting a code review or committing it, whether automated or manual.
+They care about edge cases and potential failure scenarios.

 ## Tools of the Productive Dev
 1. Local development tools